 You want to be confident in bed?
-Okay, then learn how to cure premature ejaculation and how to last 45 minutes in bed.
+Okay, then learn how to cure premature ejaculation.
+Gain some experience, and learn how to last longer in bed.

-Or maybe you want to be confident in your ability to record and edit YouTube videos?
-Okay, then go out there and record and edit YouTube videos.
+Or maybe you want to be confident in your ability to record YouTube videos?
+Okay, then go out there and record some damn YouTube videos.

-It’s really that simple.
 There’s no magical trick or hack to develop confidence.
-You have to just do what it is that you want to be confident at.
+You just have to do what it is that you want to be confident at.

 You want to be confident in your ability to confront someone?
 Okay, then practice a martial art and get good at confronting someone.